ldoocy/project_template/README.md

 Mixed by direction | All agents from the left are introverted; all agents from the right are extraverted (i.e., agent personality varies depending on direction of travel)
 Mixed - dispersed | Introversion/extraversion are normally distributed among all agents (i.e., most people are closer to center, with fewer people at extremes)

-To test the effect of condition on agent behavior, we developed a hallway scenario in which agents navigate from one end of the hallway to the other.
-In our simulations, agents entered the hallway simultaneously from both the left and right entrance.
+To test the effect of condition on agent behavior, we developed a hallway scenario in which agents navigate from one end of the hallway to the other while avoiding walls.
+In our simulations, multiple agents entered the hallway simultaneously from both the left and right entrance.

 ## Results

 ### Qualitative Analysis

 First, we examined agents in the control condition, which is intended to replicate the original social force model.
 In the control condition, all agents behaved according to the same rules.
 We observed the emergence of collective navigation behavior--specifically, agents demonstrated self organization and formed three distinct lanes, with two traveling in one direction, and one traveling in the opposite direction.

+Generally, when introverted agents and extraverted agents approached each other, introverted agents demonstrated more extreme deviation from their original path, while extraverted agents did not yield as much to other oncoming agents.

 **TO DO:**